slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Refactoring Brackets to Support Split View with Multiple Documents requires quite a bit of hacking on the plumbing but there are only a few places that need to be heavily refactored to do so.
 To break this work up in to smaller pieces, an accompanying document [SplitView Architecture Tasking](SplitView-Architecture-Tasking) has been created.

 # Proposed Implementation
 This proposal calls on `EditorManager` to manage all viewable files and their supporting data.
-This includes Editor or Read Only Viewer Placement, Working Sets and Editor or Read Only Viewer Instances.  `DocumentManager` is refactored somewhat to remove Working Set management -- although some legacy APIs, Events, Functions, Commands, etc..., will remain for some time to maintain backwards compatibility.
+This includes Editor or Read Only Viewer Placement, Workingsets and Editor or Read Only Viewer Instances.  `DocumentManager` is refactored somewhat to remove Workingset management -- although some legacy APIs, Events, Functions, Commands, etc..., will remain for some time to maintain backwards compatibility.

 Those items that are needed to maintain backwards compatibility have been identified and documented in the [SplitView Extension Migration Guide](SplitView-Extension-Migration-Guide) and are detailed in the section below on [Deprecating Legacy APIs](#deprecating-legacy-apis)